imbo/imbo/docs/installation/configuration.rst

 ``t[]=graythumb``

-If you want to implement your own set of image transformation you can see how in the :doc:`../develop/image_transformations` chapter.
+If you want to implement your own set of image transformations you can see how in the :doc:`../develop/image_transformations` chapter.

 Custom resources and routes - ``resources`` and ``routes``
 ----------------------------------------------------------

 .. warning:: Custom resources and routes is an experimental and advanced way of extending Imbo, and requires extensive knowledge of how Imbo works internally.
+This feature can potentially be removed in future releases, so only use this for testing purposes.

 If you need to create a custom route you can attach a route and a custom resource class using the configuration.
 Two keys exists for this purpose: ``resources`` and ``routes``: